The Empathogen Cathedral

 The empathogens were diverted from Helix's "social reintegration therapy" patent — pharmaceutical-grade compounds designed to restore social bonding in clinical settings, now administered in an industrial cylinder to four thousand people at once.
 Helix's therapy was individual.
 The Cathedral made it collective.

 - Several long-term Cathedral attendees report persistent changes in their social behavior — increased eye contact, more spontaneous physical touch, greater tolerance for conversational ambiguity.
 The effect is too small and variable for Lev's data to confirm.
 But the reports keep coming.
+Twelve thousand sessions of data and he still can't prove the one thing he needs to be true.

 - The companion-ban tests revealed something unexpected: companion-bonded attendees didn't just gravitate toward each other — they created a pocket of synthetic intimacy within the chemical communion that was measurably more stable than the organic connections surrounding it.
 A smaller circle of perfection inside the larger circle of chaos.
+Nobody has explained why the synthetic bonds were stronger under empathogenic conditions.
+Nobody wants to.